Page Updated 21/04/21

 - Heritage Protection Commissions– funding for strategic research and to build skills and capacity in the historic environment.
 Funds through both Open Proposals Programme and Calls for Proposals

 - Regional Capacity Building Programme– for activities and projects which are regional in coverage and which promote the understanding, management and conservation of the historic environment

 Latest information about Association of Independent Museums (AIM)

 Membership network for independent museums, galleries and heritage organisations across the UK.
 Administers grants for museums to help AIM members with a variety of needs including training, conservation, development and exhibitions

 - Training Grants– support member museums in developing the skills and expertise of their staff and trustees.

 Funding support for community projects within the South Downs National Park.

 Grants for the repair and conservation of rural historic buildings and structures, including where appropriate their gardens, grounds and outbuildings.
 Usually listed or scheduled buildings.
 Usually make grants to projects which are ready to begin but will also consider seed funding to kick start a project.

 - Esmee Fairbairn Collections Fund (administered by the Museums Association) – supports a range of projects that bring collections closer to people.
 See org/collections/esmee-fairbairn-collections-fund for further details.
-Due to coronavirus some changes have been made for this year:

 Provides access to thousands of grants, contracts and loan finance opportunities from local, national and international funding sources.